dfguerrerom/mgci-docs/docs/source/sepal/index.rst

 The vector files you just uploaded are now within the SEPAL environment and can be used when required.

-.. seealso:: The methods are expplained above should suffice for our case.
+.. seealso:: The methods are explained above should suffice for our case.
 However,since SEPAL’s built-in tools for uploading and downloading are limited, large amounts of data should be uploaded or downloaded using an FTP solution.More on this can be found `here <https://docs.sepal.io/en/latest/setup/filezilla.html#>`_.

 The SEPAL interface and the SEPAL-SDG 15.4.2 :sub:`beta` module